 Patients should be observed for several hours after they regain spontaneous respirations.
 Because the duration of action of naloxone is less than that of some opioids, respiratory depression can recur within several hours of an overdose of methadone or sustained-released oxycodone or morphine tablets.
 Thus, the duration of observation should vary depending on the half-life of the opioid involved.
 Typically, patients who took longer-acting opioids should be admitted for observation; patients who took short-acting opioids may be discharged after several hours.

 Patients should be observed until no naloxone pharmacologic activity is present and they have no opioid-related symptoms.
-The serum half-life of naloxone is about 1 h, so an observation period of 2 to 3 h after use of naloxone should clarify disposition.
+The serum half-life of naloxone is about 1 hour, so an observation period of 2 to 3 hours after use of naloxone should clarify disposition.
 The half-life of IV heroin is relatively short, and recurrent respiratory depression after naloxone reversal of IV heroin is rare.

 Treatment may involve several strategies: